Right now over 100,000 people are on their trip of a lifetime travelling around Australia.

 I met a man at one of our camps who came over for a chat.
 He was in his late sixties and had been on the road with his wife for about 6 months.
 He told me about how he had seriously considered retiring 5 years ago.
 He had tonnes of money to see him out so didn't need to work any more but despite this chose to work another 5 years before taking off on their perpetual big lap.

 It had turned out to be the biggest regret of his life.
-He literally teared up while telling me about it.
+He was literally sobbing as he was telling me about it.
 He already had enough money 5 years ago, now he just had more - so what.

 What he now knew that he didn't then is that travelling around Australia doesn't need much money and he'll never get those 5 years back.
 He could have lapped the country 5 times and met thousands of new friends, instead he just had more numbers in his bank account.